Diagnostic Radiology Residency (Arizona)

 Residents are required to pass their diagnostic radiology core exam in their third year of training.
 Resident graduates are then eligible for their diagnostic radiology certifying exam approximately 15 months after completion of training.

 Going forward, the number of fellowship spots has been reduced to align with the four resident positions offered each year.
-Residents at Mayo Clinic in Arizona are not required to do fellowship training in the department, but the opportunity to integrate the residency and fellowship training years is available to those who are interested.
+Residents at Mayo Clinic in Phoenix/Scottsdale, Arizona, are not required to do fellowship training in the department, but the opportunity to integrate the residency and fellowship training years is available to those who are interested.